rafaelcgama/restore-uber/README.md

 ## Potential Improvements

-This was a fast-and-dirty pet project.
-But several ideas came to mind for making it more scalable and robust:

-- Reduce `sleep()` time using smarter waits
+This was a quick, impulsive hack that somehow evolved into a working system.
+If I ever revisited it, here’s how I’d make it smarter, faster, and far more sustainable:

+- Replace brute-force sleeps with smart waits:
+Use explicit Selenium conditions or event hooks to make the scraper reactive instead of time-dependent.
+(“Sleep(5)” may work, but it’s the duct tape of automation.)

-- Parallelize scraping across threads or processes
+- Parallelize the crawler:
+Split LinkedIn searches by city or alphabet range and run them concurrently using threads or asyncio.
+Faster collection, same headache.

-- Use proxy rotation to bypass rate limits
+- Add proxy rotation & fingerprinting:
+Cycle through IPs, headers, and user agents to look less like a robot with insomnia.

-- Investigate the data cleaning discrepancies
+- Audit data cleaning logic:
-- Refactor to use a workflow manager (e.g. Airflow, Prefect) for recovery and modularity
+The mismatch between my script and Pandas still bugs me.
+Proper unit tests or a deterministic cleaning pipeline would fix that.

+- Introduce workflow orchestration:
+A lightweight orchestrator like Prefect or Airflow would let the process recover from partial failures and make it reproducible — not just “Alan’s cursed cron job that somehow works.”

 ---

 ## Final Thoughts

-What began as a small act of stubbornness turned into a full-blown automation pipeline.
-It was a ridiculous workaround — but it worked.
-And now I have my Uber account back.
+What started as a small act of stubbornness turned into a full-blown automation pipeline.
+It was unnecessary, slightly obsessive, and definitely not the most efficient solution — but it worked.

+My Uber account is back.
-Let’s see if it stays that way.
+Let’s see how long it stays that way!